-- a) Private-Purpose Trust Funds: These funds are used to report all other trust arrangements under which principal and income benefit individuals, private organizations, or other governments. - b) Pension Trust Fund: This fund is used to account for the cash basis results of operations for the administration portion of the State's Common Retirement Fund.
+1. Private-Purpose Trust Funds: These funds are used to report all other trust arrangements under which principal and income benefit individuals, private organizations, or other governments.

+- 2. Pension Trust Fund: This fund is used to account for the cash basis results of operations for the administration portion of the State's Common Retirement Fund.
 It does not reflect investment activity, balances, or other assets available to this fund.
-In addition, pension contributions and payments to retirees are excluded since these payments are not required to be appropriated.

-c) Agency Funds: These funds are used to account for funds held by the State in a purely custodial capacity.
-Cash is held temporarily until disbursements are made to individuals, private organizations or other governments.
+In addition, pension contributions and payments to retirees are excluded since these payments are not required to be appropriated. - 3.
+Agency Funds: These funds are used to account for funds held by the State in a purely custodial capacity.
+Cash is held temporarily until disbursements are made to individuals, private organizations, or other governments.

-4. APPROPRIATIONS AND EXPENDITURES
+APPROPRIATIONS AND EXPENDITURES

-An appropriation is a statutory authorization to make expenditures during a specific State fiscal year, and to make disbursements (see below) for the purposes designated, up to the stated amount of the appropriation.
-Under the Constitution, an appropriation may be made for no longer than a two-year period (also see reappropriation, below).
+An appropriation is a statutory authorization to make expenditures during a specific State fiscal year and to make disbursements for the purposes designated up to the stated amount of the appropriation.
+Under the Constitution, an appropriation may be made for no longer than a two-year period (also see reappropriation on page 27).

 Appropriations are authorizations, rather than mandates, to spend.
-Expenditures and disbursements (see below) need not, and generally do not, equal the amount of the appropriation from which they were made, since less than the full amount of the appropriation is usually spent within the fiscal year to which it pertains (see carryover, below).
-An appropriation thus represents maximum spending authority unless a lower maximum has been set by a disbursement ceiling (see below).
-When authorized by statute an appropriation may be suballocated (that is, moved) from one agency to another agency for the purpose of incurring obligations and making disbursements in the agency which receives the suballocation.
-(The term suballocation should not be confused with allocation which is defined in section 5).
+Expenditures and disbursements need not, and generally do not, equal the amount of the appropriation from which they were made since less than the full amount of the appropriation is usually spent within the fiscal year to which it pertains (see carryover on page 27).
+An appropriation thus represents maximum spending authority unless a lower maximum has been set by a disbursement ceiling.
+When authorized by statute, an appropriation may be suballocated (that is moved) from one agency to another agency for the purpose of incurring obligations and making disbursements in the agency which receives the suballocation.
+(The term suballocation should not be confused with allocation which is defined under Budget Execution and Control on page 28).